 it is somehow interesting that at Easter some people start to think about Judas Iscariot.
 I would find it more appropriate to think about Jesus Christ than about Judas at Easter festival.

-Jesus and his disciples were a small-scale Church; that means, everything was organized and they even had a cash box (coffer) and the housekeeper managing the cash box was Judas Iscariot.
+Jesus and his disciples were a small-scale Church; that means that everything was organized and they even had a cash box (coffer), and the housekeeper managing the cash box was Judas Iscariot.
 Once upon a time, an extremly devout woman came by and anointed Jesus with a very costly salve.
 When Judas saw the waste of the salve, he criticized Jesus that the salve could have been sold, and the money could have been given to the poor.
-No matter what Judas said he was not concerned about the poor, but about his small income.
-Sometimes when nobody was around he found it easy to reach into God’s cash box and to take the salary which Jesus had neglected to pay him.
-Wasn’t he the most diligent of them all?
+No matter what Judas said, he was not concerned about the poor but about his small income.
+Sometimes when nobody was around, he found it easy to reach into God’s cash box and to take the salary which Jesus had neglected to pay him.
+Wasn’t he (Judas) the most diligent of them all?

 What was Jesus’ way?

-People like Judas usually are not only greedy for money but also for fame, honour and power (it is fair to say, Judas was a typical politician or cardinal).
+People like Judas usually are not only greedy for money but also for fame, honour and power (it is fair to say that Judas was a typical politician or cardinal).

 How got his hopes dashed?